corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

     - `additionalFlowThreadPools`

-       * The default Corda configuration creates a single thread pool whose size is configured by the *[flowThreadPoolSize]({{< relref "#enterpriseconfiguration" >}})* parameter.
+       * The default Corda Enterprise configuration creates a single thread pool whose size is configured by the *[flowThreadPoolSize]({{< relref "#enterpriseconfiguration" >}})* parameter.
 You can define *multiple* thread pools and assign flows to them; for example, to prioritize particular flows and to segregate them from other flows.
 Thread pools are defined by adding an `additionalFlowThreadPools` array within the `tuning` object.
 The `additionalFlowThreadPools` array can contain one or more objects, each specifying the details of an additional thread pool.
 Each object contains a `threadpool` and `size` property, respectively defining the name of the thread pool and its size in number of threads.

        For more information and examples, see [Setting thread pools]({{< relref "../../cordapps/thread-pools.md" >}}).